revagomes/commentrss_d8/README.txt

 Credits / Contact
 ------------------------------------------------------------------------------

-This module was created by Gabor Hojtsy (goba[at]php.net).
-Moshe Weitzman provided several fixes and improvements.
-Chris Cook is the current maintainer.
+This module was created by Gabor Hojtsy (http://drupal.org/user/4166).
+Moshe Weitzman provided several fixes and improvements, and Chris Cook maintained it for quite some time as well.

 TODO
 ------------------------------------------------------------------------------